ch-imad/AutoMl_Challenge/Starting_kit/starting_kit.md

 ### Maximum number of cycles, number of samples, and estimators
 <i>Your training algorithm may be fast, so you may want to limit anyways the
-number of points on your learning curve (this is on a log scale, so each point uses twice as many time than the previous one.)
+number of points on your learning curve (this is on a log scale, so each point uses twice as much time than the previous one.)
-The original code was modified to do only a small "time probing" followed by one single cycle.
+The original code was modified to do only a small "time trial" followed by one single cycle.
 We can now also give a maximum number of estimators (base learners).</i>